alex-gutev/live_cells/docs-src/docs/advanced/lightweight-cells.md

 :::info

 `changesOnly: true` changes the evaluation semantics of the cell on which it is applied from lazy to eager.
-This will be explained in more detail in the next section of the documentation.

 :::